MarcMDeveloper/Data_Analysis-AI-Psychology/README.md

 ├── docs/ ---> Project documentation

-│   ├── Start/ ---> Study of the project and how to work with it
+│   ├── Start/ ---> Forms that had been used

 │   └── Dashboards/ ---> Tableau files of graphs